New hope for hard-to-treat blood cancers: experimental therapy aims to tame risky transplants

 Summary

-This early-phase trial tests a new cell therapy called Orca-T in people with advanced blood cancers (like leukemia) who are getting a stem cell transplant from a partially matched donor.
-The goal is to see if Orca-T can reduce serious complications, such as graft-versus-host disease and infections.
+This early-phase trial tests a new treatment called Orca-T for people with advanced blood cancers (like leukemia) who need a stem cell transplant from a partially matched donor.
+The goal is to see if Orca-T can prevent serious complications such as graft failure, severe graft-versus-host disease, and infections.
 About 24 adults aged 18 to 70 will take part.

 Disclaimer Read more